noobe/Notes/Web Performance/Animation performance and frame rate/README.md

   2. Layout: next, the browser uses the computed styles to figure out the position and geometry for the elements.
 This operation is labeled "layout" but is also sometimes called "reflow".
   3. Paint: finally, the browser needs to repaint the elements to the screen.
 One last step is not shown in this sequence: the page may be split into layers, which are painted independently and then combined in a process called "Composition".

+  This sequence needs to fit into a single frame, since the screen isn't updated until it is complete.

+- Both CSS transitions and animations can be used to write animation.
+They each have their own user scenarios.

+- CSS transitions provide an easy way to make animations occur between the current style and an end CSS state, e.g., a resting button state and a hover state.
+Even if an element is in the middle of a transition, the new transition starts from the current style immediately instead of jumping to the end CSS state.

+- CSS animations, on the other hand, allow developers to make animations between a set of starting property values and a final set rather than between two states.
+CSS animations consist of two components: a style describing the CSS animation, and a set of key frames that indicate the start and end states of the animation's style, as well as possible intermediate points.

+- JS Animation | requestAnimationFrame: API provides an efficient way to make animations in JavaScript.
+The callback function of the method is called by the browser before the next repaint on each frame.
+Compared to setTimeout()/setInterval(), which need a specific delay parameter, requestAnimationFrame() is much more efficient.
+Developers can create an animation by changing an element's style each time the loop is called (or updating the Canvas draw, or whatever.)